01942 826 270 . info@ukexploratory.com

 These walking holidays can be enjoyed by your dog throughout.
 Holidays following a set trekking route are open to dogs all the way along.
 Some routes on some centre-based holidays might have a small number of local restrictions, but there will still be enough choice of routes for your holiday.

-Lake District Traverse
+Lake District Tour

 West Highland Way